mendix/docs/content/en/docs/refguide/installation/system-requirements.md

 ### 2.1 Software Specifications {#software}

 Mendix [Studio Pro](/refguide/modeling/) 10 is supported on 64-bit versions of Windows 10 release 1809 and above.
 This also includes Windows 11.
-Studio Pro 10 versions are enabled and tested to run on Apple Silicon Macs such as the M1, which requires [Parallels 17](https://www.parallels.com/) and Windows 11.
+Studio Pro 10 versions are enabled and tested to run on the M series Apple Silicon Macs, and require [Parallels 17](https://www.parallels.com/) and Windows 11.

 The following frameworks are required.
 They will be installed automatically by the Studio Pro installer, if necessary:

 * Microsoft .NET 6.0.x desktop runtime (x64) and all applicable Windows security patches
-* Redistributable Package (x64)
 * Microsoft Visual C++ 2019 Redistributable Package (x64)
 * A Java Developer Kit (JDK) version 11 - if not yet installed on your machine, Mendix will install 'Eclipse Temurin JDK 11 (x64)'
 * Git for Windows (x64) version 2.41.0 or above